encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.retrieve(request, *args, **kwargs)` method, that implements returning an existing model instance in a response.

+If an object can be retrieve this returns a `200 OK` response, with a serialized representation of the object as the body of the response.
+Otherwise it will return a `404 Not Found`.

 Should be mixed in with [SingleObjectAPIView].

 ## UpdateModelMixin

 Provides a `.update(request, *args, **kwargs)` method, that implements updating and saving an existing model instance.

+If an object is updated this returns a `200 OK` response, with a serialized representation of the object as the body of the response.

+If an object is created, for example when making a `DELETE` request followed by a `PUT` request to the same URL, this returns a `201 Created` response, with a serialized representation of the object as the body of the response.

+If the request data provided for updating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

 Should be mixed in with [SingleObjectAPIView].

 ## DestroyModelMixin

 Provides a `.destroy(request, *args, **kwargs)` method, that implements deletion of an existing model instance.

+If an object is deleted this returns a `204 No Content` response, otherwise it will return a `404 Not Found`.

 Should be mixed in with [SingleObjectAPIView].